Staines Reservoirs: Staines Reservoirs Aqueduct

-Thames Water has historical images of the construction of the Staines Reservoirs Aqueduct.

 Water is drawn from the north side of the Thames about 300 yards above Bell Weir, at a decorative sluice house.
 This is provided with sluices to control the flow and screens to prevent debris entering the aqueduct.
 The water runs underground for about 350 yards in a north-east direction, it then flows in two steel siphons under the Colne Brook.
 It continues in a concrete lined open conduit, before going under the Wraysbury river in steel siphons, then east across Staines Moor and another siphon under the River Colne to Staines pumping station.
 From here water is lifted into the Staines and King George VI reservoirs by pumps.

 Water for treatment and use is drawn from the Staines and King George VI Reservoirs and flows along the Staines Reservoirs Aqueduct in an east-south-east direction to Ashford, then around the north side of Queen Mary Reservoir, water discharged from the reservoir enters the aqueduct at this point.
 The aqueduct continues across Ashford Common with a connection to Ashford Common water treatment works and then across Sunbury Common.
 From Sunbury Common the aqueduct changes direction to the north-east, it curves around the north side of Kempton Park race course with connections to Sunbury and Kempton Park water treatment works, and flows in a south-east direction into the Red House distribution reservoir (51°25'11.6"N 0°23'20.4"W).
 From here a pipeline and an open aqueduct takes water south to the reservoirs at the west end of Hampton waterworks.
 From 1916 experiments were undertaken to pre-treat the water in the aqueduct with chlorine added to the water from the Staines reservoirs.